 A Managed Move (MM) is where a student moves to another Academy for a trial period.
 The trial period is normally 12 weeks duration.
 If the student engages well in the new academy and all parties are satisfied, then at the end of the trial period the student will move permanently to the new academy and stop being a student at the old academy.
 The old academy may then offer the vacant space to a new student.
 The new academy will become solely responsible for the welfare of the student.
-If at any point during the trial period, the student's behaviour or engagement at the new academy is not satisfactory then the MM will end, and the student will return to their old academy and a new MM will be sourced if this is a suitable option.
+If at any point during the trial period, the student's behaviour or engagement at the new academy and a new MM will be sourced if this is a suitable option.
 There is no right to appeal the decision to end the MM as it is not treated as a suspension as the student is able to return to their old academy.
 MMs often follow successful immersion periods where the student and parents realise that a fresh start may be best for the student.
 MMs are often offered to students and parents where the students conduct places them at risk of suspension (fixed term or permanent) as a way of avoiding these situations.